Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

 \subsection{Metric backbone and semi-metric distortion}

-Here we give a brief overview about the theoretical foundations of the metric backbone and the semi-metric edge distortion.
-Let us assume that we have a system of $N$ individuals whose interactions are encoded in a proximity matrix ${\bf P}$, with elements $p_{ij}$ denoting the strength of the interaction existing between nodes $i$ and $j$.
-Obtaining the metric backbone involves the computation of shortest paths in the network; thus, we need a map between the proximity matrix ${\bf P}$ and the distance matrix ${\bf D}$.
-The elements of the latter matrix, $d_{ij}$, represent a notion of distance between nodes $i$ and $j$, such that a stronger connection means that the nodes are closer.
-A possible choice is:
+Let us assume that we have a system of $N$ individuals whose contact associations are quantified by a proximity matrix ${\bf P}$, with entries $p_{ij}$ denoting the strength of association between nodes (individuals) $i$ and $j$---typically a normalized measure of how often the two individuals were together \cite{Correia:2023contact}.
+Obtaining the metric backbone involves the computation of shortest paths in the network; thus, we need a map between the proximity matrix ${\bf P}$ and \rev{a} distance matrix ${\bf D}$, whose entries, $d_{ij}$, represent a notion of distance between nodes $i$ and $j$, such that a small value denotes a strong association. \rev{Furthermore, this map should not affect the topology of ${\bf P}$, requiring it to be an isomorphism, such as}:

-with $d_{ij}\to\infty$ in case two nodes do not interact.
-Other choices would correspond to different backbones~\cite{simas2015distance}, which are to be considered in future work.
-Once defined the individual distances, we compute the metric distance of a given path $\Gamma=\qty{ i,k_1, \dots, k_n,j }$ connecting two nodes $i$ and $j$ as

-where $n$ stands for the number of intermediate nodes in the path.
-The shortest path length connecting both nodes, denoted by $d_{ij}^{T, m}$, is thus computed as $d^{T, m}_{ij}=\min_{\Gamma} \qty( \qty{ d_{ij}(\Gamma) } )$, which by construction satisfies $d_{ij}^{T, m} \leq d_{ij}$.
-The collection of shortest path distances is encoded in the metric closure matrix, denoted by ${\bf D^{T, m}}$.
-Comparing these values with the matrix ${\bf D}$, we can quantify the edge distortion $s_{ij}^m$, measuring how far a given connection between two nodes $i$ and $j$ is from the shortest path length connecting them:

-Therefore, a direct edge $(i,j)$ constituting the shortest path between nodes $i$ and $j$ satisfies $s_{ij}^m=1$ and is referred to as {\it metric} edge; otherwise, $s_{ij}^m>1$ and the edge is called {\it semi-metric}.
-Consequently, the metric edges are those with non-zero betweenness centrality in the network.
-The set of metric edges defines the metric backbone ${\bf B}$, whose relative size $\tau^m$ is given by
+with $d_{ij}\to\infty$ in case two individuals are never together~\cite{simas2015distance}. \rev{This isomorphic relation is an important feature of the methodology, as it allows us to convert all key features of the semi-metric analysis to any weighted graph \cite{simas2021distance}.
+Thus, concepts such as shortest paths, the metric backbone, and semi-metric distortion introduced below are guaranteed to exist in weighted graphs whose edges denote proximity or strength, instead of distance or dissimilarity \cite{Correia:2023contact}.
+This easy conversion ensures that original meaning of edge weights is preserved, adding to the explainability power of the method.}

+Once the direct distances between nodes are defined, we can consider paths that connect nodes $i$ and $j$ indirectly: $\Gamma=\qty{ i,k_1, \dots, k_n,j }$, where $n$ is the number of intermediate nodes in the path.
+In the case of the metric backbone, the length of a path is computed as